lzanini/mdbook-katex/README.md

 \Rn:{\mathbb{R}^n}
 ```

-Then, specify the macros location in `book.toml`
+Then, specify the macros location in your `book.toml`

 ```toml
 [preprocessor.katex]
 macros = "path/to/macros.txt"
 ```

-You can now use these macros in any `.md` file.
+You can now use these macros in any `.md` file

 ```
 # Chapter 1